mdabrowski1990/uds/docs/source/pages/knowledge_base/service.rst

 reportDTCByStatusMask (0x02)
 ````````````````````````````
-This sub-function can be used by the client to request a list of all DTCs stored in the server’s memory that match
+This sub-function can be used by the client to request a list of all :ref:`DTCs <knowledge-base-dtc>` stored in
-a specific status mask (*DTCStatusMask*).
+the server’s memory that match a specific :ref:`status <knowledge-base-dtc-status>` mask (*DTCStatusMask*).
 A DTC is included in the response if :code:`DTC Status & DTCStatusMask) != 0`.
 This sub-function provides the client with both the DTC values and their corresponding status information for
 all DTCs that satisfy the given mask.